csparpa/pyowm/README.md

 It allows quick and easy consumption of OWM weather data from Python applications via a simple object model and in a human-friendly fashion.

-No additional libraries are requested: only the Python 2.6/2.7 standard library modules.
+No additional libraries are requested: only the Python standard library modules.

-For the moment only _version 2.5_ of the OWM API is supported.
+PyOWM currently supports _version 2.5_ of the OWM API (which is the latest one)

 License
 -------